percona/everest-doc/docs/install/installEverest.md

         ```

 4. Download the latest release of the [everestctl](https://github.com/percona/percona-everest-cli/releases) command to provision Percona Everest.
-5. Rename the downloaded file using the following command and replacing the placeholder `everestctl-darwin-amd64` to match the file downloaded in the previous step: `mv everestctl-darwin-amd64 everestctl`.
+5. Rename the downloaded file using the following command and replacing the placeholder `everestctl-darwin-amd64` to match the file downloaded in the previous step:
+    ```sh
+    mv everestctl-darwin-amd64 everestctl
+    ```
-6. Modify the file permissions: `chmod +x everestctl`.
+6. Modify the file permissions:
+    ```sh
+    chmod +x everestctl
+    ```
-7. From the installation wizard, provision and register the Kubernetes cluster in Everest using the following command: `KUBECONFIG=~/.kube/config; ./everestctl install operators`.
+7. From the installation wizard, provision and register the Kubernetes cluster in Everest using the following command:
+    ```sh
+    KUBECONFIG=~/.kube/config; ./everestctl install operators
+    ```
 This will install all needed components in a namespace called `percona-everest`.

     !!! note alert alert-primary "Note"